Profitbase/Episode-Docs/articles/flow/triggers/http-trigger.md

 # HTTP trigger

-When the Flow is called from an HTTP request, the HTTP trigger defines how to convert the HTTP request body to a business object.
+When a Flow is executed from an HTTP request, the HTTP trigger defines how to convert the HTTP request body to a business object.
 You can also get the HTTP endpoint of the Flow from the HTTP trigger.
 The HTTP endpoint is the URL used to execute the Flow from a 3rd party application.

 > [!Note]
 > You must define at least one API Key with `Execute` permissions in order to execute a Flow from a 3rd party application.
-The Flow will have no public API unless at least one API key is defined in the tenant.
+A Flow will have no public HTTP endpoint unless at least one API key is defined in the tenant.

 ## Example